gus-cf/echo-http-headers/README.md

 ## ABOUT

 * Implementation of a minimal HTTP server that returns the request headers in the body of the HTTP response.
-* Dependencies: Go language / compiled into a static native binary.
+* Dependencies: Go language, or can also compiled into a static native executable.
 * Plain HTTP and HTTPS version.
 * Achieves thousands of req/sec with minimal CPU/memory usage.